Nikkita Lyons

-Faith Jefferies (born August 5, 1999) is an American professional wrestler, taekwondo practitioner, and musician.
-She is currently signed to WWE, where she performs on its NXT brand under the ring name Nikkita Lyons.
-Jefferies has also wrestled for Women of Wrestling (WOW) as Faith the Lioness.
+Faith Marie Jefferies (born August 5, 1999) is an American professional wrestler, taekwondo practitioner, and musician.
+She is signed to WWE, where she performs on the NXT and Evolve brands under the ring name Nikkita Lyons.

+Jefferies has also worked for Women of Wrestling (WOW) as Faith the Lioness.

 Early life

 Jefferies was born in Las Vegas, Nevada and raised in Hollywood, California.
 She began practicing Taekwondo at the age of four, earning a black belt by the age of 8.
 She graduated from high school in early 2017.

 Professional wrestling career

 Women of Wrestling (2019–2021)

-Shortly after graduating high school in 2018, Jefferies began professional wrestling training under Selina Majors.
-She debuted for Women of Wrestling under the ring name "Faith The Lioness".
-In summer 2021, Jefferies attended WWE's tryouts in Las Vegas, where she was offered a developmental contract.
+Shortly after graduating high school in 2017, Jefferies began professional wrestling training under Selina Majors.
+She debuted for Women of Wrestling under the ring name Faith The Lioness.